brexhq/substation/README.md

 {
   transforms: [
-    // Pre-transformed data is backed up to S3. sub.tf.send.aws.s3(settings={ bucket_name: 'example-bucket-name' }),
+    // Pre-transformed data is written to an object in AWS S3 for long-term storage. sub.tf.send.aws.s3(settings={ bucket_name: 'example-bucket-name' }),
-    // The JSON array is split into individual events that are processed
+    // The JSON array is split into individual events that go through
-    // individually by the remaining transforms.
-Each event is printed
+    // the remaining transforms.
+Each event is printed to stdout. sub.tf.agg.from.array(),
-    // to stdout.
-    sub.tf.agg.from.array(),
     sub.tf.send.stdout(),
     // Events where field3 is false are removed from the pipeline.